 Scott Wente has been editor at the South Washington County Bulletin since 2011.
 He worked as a reporter at other Forum Communications newspapers from 2003 to 2011.
-He is a graduate of the University of Wisconsin-River Falls.

 - Member for

 - 3 years 2 months

 Wedding bells might one day toll at Wayne and Angi Butt's Cottage Grove property, but first came the wrecking ball.
 The couple last week unofficially kicked off the start of a multi-year construction project with the goal of turning their Old Cottage Grove farm into a wedding venue.
 The initial step was deconstruction, however, as they hired a crew to knock down two dilapidated concrete feed silos that sat perilously close to the 130-foot barn they envision one day playing host to receptions and reunions.
 Standing a safe distance from the roughly 60-foot silos, Wayne and Angi watched as an

 Theresa Constantine's education plans changed when she became pregnant at 16 and enrolled in a school program for expectant mothers.
 She eventually went on to hold jobs and raise her children, assuming all along she had fulfilled her high school requirements.
 Nearly 20 years later, after spending the 2011-12 school year working as a lunchroom and recess staffer at Crestview Elementary School in District 833, Constantine applied for a summer job with a temp agency.

 With a few word changes and the deletion of an oath referring to a man and a woman, Washington County has prepared its same-sex marriage license.
 The county will make available same-sex marriage license applications beginning Thursday, June 6, ahead of the state's Aug.
 1 gay marriage legalization.
 The marriage license application was modified in preparation for the change.
 The former application referred to a bride and a groom, said Jennifer Wagenius, director of the county's Property Records and Taxpayer Services Department.